claudiu-codreanu/alien-invaders-v2/README.md

-# The story
+# Alien Invaders v2

 Check [this link](https://claudiu-codreanu.github.io/alien-invaders/) for the original challenge and solution.

-This is "v2.0", which comes with the following improvements:
+[This is "v2.0"](https://claudiu-codreanu.github.io/alien-invaders-v2/main.html), which comes with the following improvements:

 - Realistic images (2D sprites) for all game objects:
     - Player ship